Windows OS Hub

 3. In the next window click the Restore default font settings button.
 Restore default font settings button in Windows 10

-This option allows you to remove all third-party fonts, leaving only the standard fonts that are available in the Windows 10 / 8.1 distribution.
-However, if the desired font file (*.fon or *.ttf) was deleted or replaced, the reset feature won’t help.
-To return the needed font, you can copy the specific font file from the Windows distribution (or from another computer), or download and install the font file manually (note that Windows 10 has a function to block installation of third-party fonts, which may prevent the installation of a new font files).
+To restore the needed font, you can copy the specific font file from the Windows distribution (or from another computer), or download and install the font file manually or through the GPO (note that Windows 10 has a feature that blocks the installation of third-party fonts, which may prevent new fonts from being installed).

 Tip.
 The installation of a large number of fonts in Windows can lead to problems with system performance and some apps, usually related to graphics and layouts.